dbmi-bgm/cgap-pipeline-main/docs/Pipelines/Downstream/SNV_germline/Pages/SNV_germline-qc-qcvcf.rst

 Overview
 ++++++++

-To evaluate the quality of a ``vcf`` file, different metrics are calculated using ``granite qcVCF``.
+To evaluate the quality of a ``vcf`` file, different metrics are calculated using granite ``qcVCF``.
-The software calculates both sample-based, as well as, family-based metrics.
+The software calculates both sample-based, as well as, family-based statistics.

 The metrics currently available for sample are:

-  - variant types distribution
+  - Variant types distribution
-  - base substitutions
+  - Base substitutions
-  - transition-transversion ratio
+  - Transition-transversion ratio
-  - heterozygosity ratio
+  - Heterozygosity ratio
-  - depth of coverage (GATK)
+  - Depth of coverage (GATK)
-  - depth of coverage (raw)
+  - Depth of coverage (raw)

 The metrics currently available for family are:

-  - mendelian errors in trio
+  - Mendelian errors in trio

-For each sample, ancestry and sex are also predicted using ``peddy`` [1]_.
+For each sample, ancestry and sex are also predicted using peddy [1]_.
 The predicted values allow to identify errors in sample labeling, contaminations events, and other errors that can occur during handling and processing of the sample.